|

 being driven by horses previously.
 The brewery was not more than 150 yards

-below the water mill and therefore there were problems as to how to secure
+below Letheringsett_water_mill and therefore there were problems as to how to secure

 sufficient head of water to drive a waterwheel in the brewery without